Visit Prague by train - the old town square

 1st class on upper deck, a club duo on the left, a club quatre on the right.
 Larger photo.

-3. Zurich to Prague by sleeping-car.
-More about the Zurich to Prague sleeper.
+3. Basel to Prague by sleeping-car.
+More about the Zurich-Basel-Prague sleeper.

 The Zurich to Prague sleeping car boarding at Zurich HB